curl/curl/docs/INTERNALS.md

  allocated but never freed and other kinds of errors related to resource management.

- Internally, definition of preprocessor symbol `DEBUGBUILD` restricts code which is only compiled for debug enabled builds.
+ Internally, definition of the preprocessor symbol `DEBUGBUILD` restricts code which is only compiled for debug enabled builds.
 And symbol `CURLDEBUG` is used to differentiate code which is _only_ used for memory tracking/debugging.